NethServer/ns8-docs/subscription.rst

 - To end the support session, close the VPN tunnel and revoke any granted access, click :guilabel:`End session`.

-The support session is valid only on to reach the leader node.
+The support session is valid only to reach the leader node.
 The support team can access worker nodes by starting individual support sessions in the worker nodes.
 For example, if node 2 is a worker node, this is a command to start a support session for it: ::